withastro/docs/src/pages/en/core-concepts/astro-components.md

 To send JavaScript to the browser without [using a framework component](/en/core-concepts/framework-components) (React, Svelte, Vue, Preact, SolidJS, AlpineJS, Lit) or an [Astro integration](https://astro.build/integrations/) (e.g. astro-XElement), you can use a `<script>` tag in your Astro component template and send JavaScript to the browser that executes in the global scope.

-By default, `<script>` tags are hoisted and `type="module"`.
-They will be placed in the `<head>` of the document and will be bundled with your imports.
-This is useful for sending client-side scripts to the browser that are not tied to a specific component.

-> ⚠️ TypeScript support is not currently available for client-side scripts, but we [are discussing](https://github.com/withastro/rfcs/discussions/193) adding this feature.
+By default, `<script>` tags are processed by Astro.

+- Any imports will be bundled, allowing you to import local files or Node modules.
+- The processed script will be injected into your page’s `<head>` with `type="module"`.
+- If your component is used several times on a page, the script tag will only be included once.

+> ⚠️ You can’t currently write TypeScript in client-side scripts, but you _can_ import a Typescript file if you prefer writing with that syntax.

 ```astro
 <script>